AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-package-configuration/uninstall-marketo-sales-connect-from-salesforce-lightning.md

 1. Click **Account Layout**.

-Account view has only one button – “Send MSE Email” and the following fields:
+Account view has only one button - "Send MSE Email" and the following fields:

    ![](assets/uninstall-salesforce-lightning-customization-package-21.png)